sspencer/jkc/README.md

 USAGE:
   jkc <dir1> [<dir2> <dir3> ...]
   -i    skip keys that looks like pushids or uuids
+  -p value
+    	skip "key" with this substring (invert match)
   -v value
         skip this "key" (invert match)
 ```